 It wasn’t until her own marriage broke down that the word abuse was finally put on the table.

-Christina came back to Australia to begin divorce proceedings knowing that she had a tricky battle on her hands.
+Christina returned to Australia to begin divorce proceedings, knowing that she had a tricky battle.

 What Christina found most distressful was how little support was available after the court orders were finally signed.
 Victims of domestic violence and abuse experience PTSD, or post-traumatic stress disorder, similar to soldiers returning from war.
 But unlike soldiers, our battle can last for decades and leave us in a constant state of fight-or-flight, our health impacted by adrenal fatigue and burnout, and emotionally distressed while our children continue to visit the abusive former partner.
 A better classification is CPTSD, complex post–traumatic stress disorder.
 This is closely related to post–traumatic stress disorder but occurs when someone is exposed to prolonged or repeated trauma over a period of months or years.

 Christina decided to take a different route and began to work with professionals who helped her directly heal her abuse – by accessing her subconscious beliefs and processing stored trauma.
-These beliefs created during childhood (from the ages of 0 – 14), had laid the groundwork for what she would experience in her adult life.
-Because her childhood was abusive, she would therefore experience or perpetuate abuse later on.
+These beliefs created during childhood (from the ages of 0 – 14) laid the groundwork for what she would experience in her adult life.
+Because her childhood was abusive, she would, therefore, experience or perpetuate abuse later on.

-“After four years of healing, I’m a new person,” said Christina.
-“I am healthier and happier than I’ve ever been and so are my children.
+“After over a decade of healing, I’m a new person,” said Christina.
+“I am healthier and happier than ever, and so are my children.
 We have a wonderful life in Noosa – it’s beyond what I thought was possible for me.”

 Inspired to help others, Christina wrote her book for people like her – those who have experienced abuse as a child or recently left an abusive relationship – and want to heal.
 But she’s developed a quicker way to approach the process.